plblum/jivs/planning/ModelRules Design Overview.md

 * IssuesFound from either or both validators and external sources
 * Success with no errors

-On the client, returned errors may be pushed back into `ValidationManager` so components can update their validation state accordingly.
+On the client, returned errors may be pushed back into `ValueHostsManager` so components can update their validation state accordingly.

 ---